-2. How do I prevent sore nipples?
+Q: How do I prevent sore nipples?

-Mother’s correct positioning on holding baby very close to body helps with latching.
+Mother’s correct positioning on holding baby very close to the body helps with latching.
 Ensure baby’s mouth is opened when moving baby to latch.
 Baby should be suckling on the areola instead of the nipple.

 Q. Can I continue breastfeeding if my breasts hurt or if I have a cold or the flu?

 Breast discomfort will ease when the breastfeeding demands and supply are more regular.
 Cold compress may be used after breastfeeding to relief discomfort.
 If mother has cold or flu, breastfeeding should be continued, as breastmilk has high content of antibodies that protect babies against infection.

-4. Are there foods I should avoid eating while breastfeeding?
+Q: Are there foods I should avoid eating while breastfeeding?
 What about alcohol or caffeine?

 Breastfeeding mothers should eat well-balanced diet and allowed 500 calories extra daily.
 All food can be taken in moderation.
 As alcohol is not encouraged as it is also drying for the body and may be used in moderation for cooking.
 Basically, caffeine of about 200gms (100gm per cup) per day consumed is safe, but best to drink it soon after breastfeeding as generally caffeine takes about 1-2 hours to be absorbed and dissipated from the body.

-5. Are there any medications that I should stop taking?
+Q: Are there any medications that I should stop taking?

-6. What should I look out for when searching for a good lactation consultant?
+Q: What should I look out for when searching for a good lactation consultant?

 Basically, the Lactation Consultant should be trained and experienced, a practicing LC and currently registered with IBCLC (International Board of Certified Lactation Consultant).

-7. I’ve heard that I can’t get pregnant while breastfeeding.
+Q: I’ve heard that I can’t get pregnant while breastfeeding.
 Is this true?

-Total breastfeeding, not missing any breastfeeds in some way prevents the onset of menstrual period, thus acts as a natural contraceptive measure.
+Total breastfeeding, not missing any breastfeeds in some way prevents the onset of the menstrual period, thus acts as a natural contraceptive measure.
 It is not totally a safe measure and may need a second contraceptive method.

-8. How do I prevent my breasts from becoming engorged?
+Q: How do I prevent my breasts from becoming engorged?

 Engorged breasts are usually due to stagnant breastmilk, hence total and frequent breastfeeding day and night will maintain the flow.
 Breast massage and warm compress before breastfeeding may help to stimulate flow.

-9. What happens when I have engorged breasts?
+Q: What happens when I have engorged breasts?

 Breast pump may not be effective in milk removal when breasts are too engorged.
 Breast massage, warm compress, hand expression and with continue frequent breastfeeding will maintain smooth milk flow and supply.
 To be comfortable, cold packs may be used after feed.

-10. When should I introduce a bottle?
+Q: When should I introduce a bottle?

 Bottle feeding is best introduced after the 4th week in order to avoid ‘nipple confusion’.
 Suckling from the breast and drinking from a bottle require different techniques.
 If bottles are introduced too early, some babies may refuse to latch onto the breast or latch well.

-11. What should I look for in a breast pump?
+Q: What should I look for in a breast pump?

 It is important to select the breast pump and accessories for individual situation.
 While manual breast pumps are great for stay-at-home mothers who are exclusively breastfeeding, electric breast pumps are the better choice for moms who are frequently separated from the babies because of work or health problems.

-12. How often should I pump when I go back to work?
+Q: How often should I pump when I go back to work?

 To replace baby suckling on the breast, regular breast pumping every 3 hours should maintain the supply of breast milk and avoid breast engorgement.

-Extra Fact: What does a midwife do?
+Q: What does a midwife do?

 As a midwife, job-scope in the maternity unit encompasses looking after mothers starting from when they are admitted for labour and delivery.
 Nursing care, on how to manage pain, support and advice are given continuously throughout for safe well-being of the mothers and babies in the process of labour and delivery.